KDE/kitinerary/README.md

 Extracted data can be augmented by static knowledge obtained from Wikidata:

-Via KItinerary::AirportDb:
+Via KItinerary::KnowledgeDb:
-* Airport IATA codes.
+* Airport IATA codes, countries, timezones and geo coordinates.
-* Airport timezones.
-* Airport geo coordinates.
+* Train station countries, timezones and geo coordinates.
+* Train station lookup by IBNR or Gares & Connexion IDs.
+* Country ISO codes, driving side and used power plugs.